HermesBoots/holbertonschool-csharp/0x01-csharp-ifelse_loops_methods/README.md

 ## The Shortest Distance between Two Points Is a Straight Line
 Print a line with a length given as an argument.

+## I Feel like I Am Diagonally Parked in a Parallel Universe
+Draw a diagonal line with the height given as an argument.